WildCodeSchool/orleans-0219-php-lavoliere/README.md

 It's symfony website-skeleton project with some additionnal tools to validate code standards.

-* GrumPHP, as pre-commit hook, will run 2 tools when `git commi` is run :
+* GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :

     * PHP_CodeSniffer to check PSR2
     * PHPStan will check PHP recomendation